UCPH will: Reduce its overall climate footprint per full-time equivalent (FTE) by 50% in 2030.

-UCPH has assessed that the current best basis for an overall estimate is the use of a lifecycle input-output approach.
+UCPH has assessed that the current best basis for estimating the university’s climate impact is a life-cycle input-output approach.
 Based on UCPH’s total procurement for 2018, UCPH has made an estimate of UCPH’s total climate footprint and the most important climate action categories.

 The estimat reveals that the climate footprint from production and manufacturing of products and services accounts for approx. 85 % of the total climate footprint.
 Energy Consumption (Scope 1 and 2) accounts for a small amount of the climate footprint (10-15 %).
 The calculation contains uncertainties, but shows that a number of UCPH’s uses of areas and facilities, products and services account for a remarkable part of UCPH's climate footprint.